ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 code block here
 ```

+### Security Requirements

+The Artifact Resolve transaction shall be secured by using the SOAP backchannel with TLS and mutual authentication with client and server certificate validation.
+The certificates shall be exchanged during the client registration process.

 ## Audit Log

 Primary systems shall protocol the transaction in their logs to ensure tracability.
 No further are requirements defined in the ordinances of the Swiss EPR.

-## Security Requirements

-All HTTP transactions shall use TLS secured transports (HTTPS) to ensure data privacy.

-The Artifact Resolve transaction shall be secured by using the SOAP backchannel with TLS and mutual authentication with client and server certificate validation.
-The certificates shall be exchanged during the client registration process.

 # Test Opportunity